phpbb/documentation/development/extensions/new_in_rhea.rst

     // Remove a BBCode and its content from a message
     $text_formatter_utils->remove_bbcode($message, $bbcode)

-    // Unparse text back to its original form
+    // Un-parse text back to its original form
     $text_formatter_utils->unparse($message)

 A major change introduced by the new engine is how text (in posts, PMs, signatures, etc.) is stored.
 In phpBB 3.1, text is stored as HTML, with BBCodes and some other features being replaced at rendering time.
 As of phpBB 3.2, text is stored as XML and transformed into HTML at rendering time. phpBB 3.2 has a `New Text Reparser`_ class which will convert all posts, PMs, signatures, etc. to the new format shortly after updating to 3.2 (this is handled mostly by incremental cron jobs).

 .. note::
     Messages stored in the old HTML format will still display as normal, even before being converted to the new XML format.
-This ensures a seemless experience for a board's users.
+This ensures a seamless experience for a board's users.

 Extensions that are storing their own messages with BBCodes and smilies should consider adding a TextReparser class to ensure their messages are updated to the new XML format.
 See `New Text Reparser`_ for more information.